Newsletter

 When preparing your child’s lunch please consider the following:

-• No high salt, sugar foods, no sweets or fizzy drinks.
+ No high salt, sugar foods, no sweets or sweet drinks

-• Please use reusable containers to help us reduce waste at preschool as part of our sustainability plan.
+ Please use reusable containers to help us reduce waste at preschool as part of our

-• Please ensure lunch boxes, drinks bottles and containers are manageable and clearly labelled
+ Please ensure lunch boxes, drinks bottles and containers are manageable and clearly

 Many thanks,